KaungZawHtet/viatick-air-pollution-api-server/README.md

 2. **HTTPS** : The Request & Response should be on encrypted communication in the real world application.
 For this test project, only HTTP is used.

 3. **Customized API** : In this test project, the API calls looks like direct draw from database.
-For example, `createdAt` & `updatedAt` can be only for internal use in the server but there are included in the API call.
-In the real world applications, seperate API call should be designed.
+For example, `createdAt` & `updatedAt` can be only for internal use in the server but they are included in the API call.
+In the real world applications, seperate data draw for API Call should be designed.

 4. **API Versioning** : The API Versioning is not included in this test project.